 Both groups agreed that personal interaction was important for the success of online psychotherapy.
-This finding is supported by the wider literature and also highlights the importance of a therapeutic alliance between a patient and therapist for good treatment adherence; for some patients, this alliance could be the facilitator of change (Barlow, 2014).
+This finding is supported by the wider literature.
+It also highlights the importance of a therapeutic alliance between a patient and therapist for good treatment adherence.
+For some patients, this alliance could be the facilitator of change (Barlow, 2014).
 The evidence from the literature suggests that online psychotherapy, CBT in particular, is effective when therapist-assisted, with the addition of telephone support, or combined with face-to-face interventions (Kessler et al., 2009; Brabyn et al., 2016; Erbe et al., 2017; Everitt et al., 2019; Grist et al., 2019).
 A systematic review (20 studies, 1418 participants) reported that guided internet-delivered CBT is possibly as effective as face-to-face CBT for some psychiatric and somatic disorders (Carlbring et al., 2018).
 Guided online interventions were more acceptable and offered by General Practitioners (GPs) in primary care compared to unguided interventions according to a large (n=1044) survey (Breedvelt et al., 2019).
 Nevertheless, some participants thought that the clinician-assisted or exclusively self-directed programmes should still be an option.
 Most participants in both groups recognised that encouragement from health professionals would increase compliance and completion of the online programme.
-Support from a clinician enhances the treatment effects of online interventions for some mental health disorders, including depression and anxiety (Kenwright et al., 2005; Saddichha et al., 2014).
+Support from a clinician enhances the treatment effects of online interventions for some mental health disorders, including anxiety and depression (Kenwright et al., 2005; Saddichha et al., 2014).
 Thus, guided online psychotherapy, with some clinician contact, could be considered as a therapeutic option for patients with IBD and comorbid anxiety/depression.

-The health professionals were unsure about whether patients would agree to access online psychotherapy and whether patients would complete the programme.
+The health professionals were unsure whether patients would agree to access online psychotherapy and complete the programme.
 However, most patients expressed interest in the programme participation and were confident about its completion.
 One reason for these varied viewpoints could be that all health professionals, except for one, had no previous experience of using mobile apps or the Internet for IBD or mental health management.
 However, this was not seen as a barrier for patients.
 Only two patients had experience of using mobile apps for the management of mental health.
 One found the intervention very useful, while the other stopped using it and had a negative experience.
-It is important to acknowledge that self-directed online psychotherapy might not be an appropriate tool for the management of depression and anxiety in some IBD patients, for example, those with severe depression and anxiety who might require a more-focused approach.
-This might also reflect the usual practice of many health professionals who may think of referring only those to psychotherapy who present with severe symptomatology.
+It is important to acknowledge that self-directed online psychotherapy might not be an appropriate tool for the management of anxiety and depression in some patients with IBD, for example, those with severe anxiety and depression who might require a more-focused approach.
+This might also reflect the usual practice of some health professionals who refer only those to psychotherapy who present with severe symptomatology.
 It is important for future research to provide guidance regarding the suitability of different patient groups for psychological interventions in the IBD context.
-A recent trial demonstrated that those “in need” of a psychological intervention might actually respond to it to a greater degree than others (Mikocka-Walus et al., 2015).
+A recent trial suggests that those “in need” of a psychological intervention might actually respond to it to a greater degree than others (Mikocka-Walus et al., 2015).